History

 Credits 3.0

-This course explores various themes, problems, and opportunities associated with the field of public history primarily through examination of relevant literature in the scholarly field combined with practical application of theory.
+This course explores various themes, theories, problems, and opportunities associated with the field of Public History.
 Specific topics to be chosen by the instructor.
-Must have six credit hours of history or permission of instructor.
+This course may be repeated for additional credit.
+Topics must vary when repeated.
+Prerequisite: must have six credit hours of History or permission of instructor.
 Fall/Spring as needed.

 Credits 3.0

-This course examines the history and current state of the museum profession as well as the function of the museum.
-The course also examines the components of museum and historic site operations and the spectrum of general and specialized museums.
-Must have six credit hours of history or permission of instructor.
+This course examines the history and current state of the museum profession, as well as the role of museums in modern culture.
+Components and best practices of museum and historic site operations are given special attention, as well as the range of general and specialized museum settings.
+Prerequisite: must have six credit hours of History or permission of instructor.
 Fall/Spring as needed.

 Credits 3.0

-Surveys the military history of the United States from the Colonial period through the present.
-The emphasis is on why and how wars were fought, the creation of an American military establishment, the nature of combat and its impact on soldiers, the technological transformation of warfare, and the relationship between military affairs and constitutional, social, and cultural issues.
-Must have six credit hours of history or permission of instructor.
+This course examines the military history of the United States from the Colonial period to the present, including an emphasis on why and how wars are fought, the creation of an American military establishment, the nature of combat and its impact on soldiers, the technological transformation of warfare, and the relationship between military affairs and constitutional, social, and cultural issues.
+Prerequisite: must have six credit hours of History or permission of instructor.
 Fall/Spring as needed.

 Credits 3.0

 This course examines the development of a new kind of Holy War which emerged at the end of the eleventh century and transformed political, economic, social, and intellectual relations between Christians, Muslims, and Jews.
-Although the course concentrates on the period from 1095 through 1300, it will also address how the idea of crusading has changed over time, influencing modern rhetoric on Christian-Muslim relationships.
-Topics will include the articulation of Christian and Muslim theories of Holy War, the foundation of the crusader kingdoms, and the economic and social effects of the Crusades in Europe and the Levant.
-The course materials will draw upon a wide range of primary source materials, including chronicles, travelogues, sermons, religious disputations, and legal contracts.
-Prerequisite: Must have six credit hours of history or permission of instructor.
-Spring every third year.
+Although the course concentrates on the period from 1095 CE through 1300 CE, it will also address how the idea of crusading has changed over time, influencing modern rhetoric on the idea of a crusade.
+Prerequisite: must have six credit hours of History or permission of instructor.
+Offered every three years or as needed.

 Credits 3.0

-This course will provide a basic understanding of the role of the frontier in American history and the impact of the frontier experience on Americans.
-The course will include a study of the significant trends and events that are associated with American westward expansion during the 400 year period that followed initial European exploration in the mid-sixteenth century.
-Topics and themes will include: motives for and consequences of exploration, the nature and impact of interaction with Native Americans, settlement patterns, economic development and exploitation, the adaptation and growth of social institutions, and the folklore and romanticism that has developed around the frontier experience.
+This course will provide a basic understanding of the role of the frontier in American History and culture, with special attention to the history of the environment and natural spaces in the frontier.
+Topics and themes will include: law and ideas related to land and property, motives for and consequences of expansion, settlement patterns, economic development and exploitation of natural spaces, and the folklore and romanticism that have developed around the frontier experience.
+Prerequisite: must have six credit hours of History or permission of instructor.
 Fall/Spring as needed.

 Credits 3.0

-Specialized study of issues, periods, areas, and trends in World History.
-Satisfies non-western history requirement for the History major.
-May be repeated for additional credit with a different topical heading.
-Must have six credit hours of history or permission of instructor.
+This course covers a specialized study of issues, periods, areas, and trends in World History.
+The course satisfies the Non-European, non-US History requirement for History majors. and it may be repeated for additional credit.
+Topics must vary when repeated.
+Prerequisite: must have six credit hours of History or permission of instructor.
 Fall/Spring as needed.

 Credits 3.0

-This course examines the development of the western legal tradition from its foundation in Roman law to the end of the Middle Ages.
-Students will be introduced to earlier law codes pre-dating Roman law and the different medieval European legal systems, such as customary law, canon law, feudal law, common law, and royal law, all of which influenced the later development of law in the West.
-This course will also examine the pre-modern origins and development of the legal profession.
-Must have six credit hours of history or permission of instructor.
-Spring as needed.
+This course examines the development of the western legal tradition from its foundation in Roman law to the end of the Middle Ages and the pre-modern origins and development of the legal profession.
+Students will be introduced to earlier law codes pre-dating Roman law and to the different medieval European legal systems, such as customary law, canon law, feudal law, common law, and royal law, all of which influenced the later development of law in the West.
+Prerequisite: must have six credit hours of History or permission of instructor.
+Fall/Spring as needed.

 Credits 3.0